April 2025

 Hunter Local Land Services

-• Widespread, timely rainfall throughout March, with significant totals at some locations, which is a positive for livestock producers.
+• Widespread, timely rainfall throughout April, with well above normal totals at some locations, maintain the positive outlook for livestock producers.

-• Follow-up rainfall is needed to aid further improvement in conditions for those regions that recently transitioned into the NSW CDI Recovery category.
+• Follow-up rainfall is needed to aid further improvement in conditions for those regions that currently in the NSW CDI Drought Affected or Recovery categories.

-• The drought forecast suggests that parts of the region will likely transition into the Drought Affected CDI category by the end of June (with moderate model agreement and low to high past accuracy).
+• The drought forecast suggests that parts of the region will likely further transition into the Drought Affected CDI category by the end of July (with low to moderate model agreement and moderate to high past accuracy).

 Click on the scroll bar below the map to compare with previous months.